The Absolute Best Time for Whale Watching in Newfoundland

 Every spring, massive, awe-inspiring icebergs travel from the Arctic Circle and western Greenland down to Newfoundland and Labrador.
 When the icebergs come to visit, Newfoundlanders know that spring is in full swing.
 It’s an exciting time that signals the coming summer.

 April through August is the best time to visit Newfoundland to see icebergs.
-And if you’ve never seen one – there are no words or pictures to explain what you’re missing.
-Icebergs are as unique as snowflakes but on a larger scale; no two are alike in size, shape, or color.
+If you’ve never seen one before – no words or pictures can explain what you’re missing.
+Icebergs are as unique as snowflakes; each with a different size, shape, and color.
 These enormous giants range from bright white to deep blue-green.
-If you’re already planning to come see the whales, consider adjusting your trip so you can see some migratory icebergs at the same time.
+If you’re already planning to visit, consider adjusting your trip so you can see some migratory icebergs while you’re here.